 Facebook advertising is a perfect example of how social media can be used throughout the customer journey.
 Facebook’s ads platform is designed to complement the marketing funnel and campaigns are specifically used for targeting users at the various stages.

 A full breakdown of Facebook ads and their application to the funnel is for another article.
-However, you’ll find a little more about the funnel’s use in scaling Facebook ad spending here.
+However, you can find a little more about the funnel’s use in scaling Facebook ad spending and more about how we run Facebook ads for businesses as a service.

 Some considerations about the funnel